Category: Club News

 HOW TO REGISTER

 All Hunlock Series players will be drafted into teams.
-To be eligible for the Draft you will need to update your availability for ALL the Hunlock Series dates in the online Clubhouse by 7pm Monday, 23 September.
+To be eligible for the Draft we ask you to update your availability for the Hunlock Series dates in Spond by Sunday 14th September.
 If you miss the deadline or the first one or two weeks of games, don’t worry.
 You will still be eligible to play but will have to be assigned as a free agent after the Draft.

 ENTRY FEE

-2024 Herts club members do not have to pay an entry fee as the Hunlock Series is part of their membership package.
+2025 Herts club members do not have to pay an entry fee as the Hunlock Series is part of their membership package.
 If you don’t have a Hunlock Series team shirt, you can buy one before your first game.
-The team shirt is expected to be priced at around £10.
+The team shirt is expected to be priced at £10.

 Youth summer camps come to Herts for 2024